Obama admin briefed on claims Hillary Clinton drummed up Russia controversy to vilify Trump, distract from emails

 DNI John Ratcliffe informed the Senate Judiciary Committee on Tuesday that the prior administration obtained the Russian intelligence in July of 2016, but cautioned that the intelligence community (IC) "does not know the accuracy of this allegation or the extent to which the Russian intelligence analysis may reflect exaggeration or fabrication."

 Ratcliffe's letter doesn't offer specifics on the intelligence but does reveal that former CIA Director John Brennan's handwritten notes show that he briefed Obama on the information.
-According to DNI John Ratcliffe's letter, it included the "alleged approval by Hillary Clinton on July 26, 2016 of a proposal from one of her foreign policy advisors to vilify Donald Trump by stirring up a scandal claiming interference by Russian security services."
+According to his letter, the intelligence included the "alleged approval by Hillary Clinton on July 26, 2016 of a proposal from one of her foreign policy advisors to vilify Donald Trump by stirring up a scandal claiming interference by Russian security services."

+In a statement on the letter, Ratcliffe pushed back on the idea he was advancing "Russian disinformation."
+"To be clear, this is not Russian disinformation and has not been assessed as such by the Intelligence Community.
+I’ll be briefing Congress on the sensitive sources and methods by which it was obtained in the coming days.”

 Senate Judiciary Committee Chairman Lindsey Graham, R-S.C., said he would review the information, noting that Ratcliffe would make it available in a classified setting.